elijah629/redditlang/docs/src/primitive-types.md

 ## String

-- An array of characters.
+- An array of characters, denoted with two double quotes ( " )
+- You can use escape sequences inside of strings

 ## Number

-- f64s' or doubles
+- Decimal support
 - Positive by default
 - Doesn't require a `<SIGN>`
 - Standard form: